Rails 8 Authentication Generator: What You Still Build

 sessionstable and tied to a signed cookie.
 This gives you revocation and multi-device control without third-party gems.

-Rails 8 vs Devise: the honest comparison
+Rails 8 vs Devise: Where Each Fits

 | Rails 8 generator | Devise | |